miguoliang/old_blog/_posts/2018-12-31-java-extract-string-by-matcher-dot-find.md

 ---
 First of all, you must be clear on the differences between `Matcher.matches()` and `Matcher.find()`.

-- The formal means whether a string matches your regular expression strictly.
+- The former means whether a string matches your regular expression strictly.
 - The latter means trying to find a substring that matches the given regular expression in the given text.

 It looks not accessible to comprehension, so let me show two cases below.